-Gardening is a healthy activity.
-However, it requires a lot of bending and can be surprisingly tiring for the body.
-Constant bending and slumping over the ground creates awkward positions for the body, causing your back to strain.
-Using various gardening tools requires immense effort as well and can physically exert you.
+Although gardening is a healthy activity, it requires a lot of bending and can be surprisingly tiring for the body.
+Constant bending and slumping over the ground require increased effort from the body, causing your back to strain.
+Using various gardening tools (both short and long handled tools) requires immense effort as well and can physically exert you.

-Stretch your body before and after gardening to maintain a healthy posture.
+Stretch the muscles of your body before and after gardening to maintain a healthy posture.
 Slowly do a backstretch and never force a position on your body.
-Make back stretches comfortably and if you feel, stop.
-Here are a few exercises mentioned advantageous for the spine and lower back joints:
+Make back stretches comfortable and if you feel pain or discomfort, stop.
+Here are a few exercises that are advantageous for the spine and lower back joints:

 - Start with a couple of warm-up back exercises while lying on the floor or bed.
 Bring your knees to close together and pull towards your chest.
 Lower knees on the floor both to one side while keeping ankles together, then shift knees to the other side.
 This exercise helps the spine and joints explicitly in the lower back.